Everyone knows that a home needs insulation, but how exactly does it work?

 Some building materials have more resistance to heat flow than others.
 Drywall, wood, and brick are all relatively conductive, and many of the homes in Winnipeg are built of them almost exclusively.
 While they’re structurally strong, they require some help in the thermal department.

-Above All Insulation is one of the area’s experts in the application of spray foam insulation in new construction and in pre-existing buildings, and is also one of the few to be certified by CUFCA (Canadian Urethane Foam Contractors Association).
+Above All Insulation is one of the area’s experts in the application of spray foam insulation in new construction and in pre-existing buildings.
 Spray foam insulation is an environmentally friendly way to add considerable R-Value to walls, attics, and foundations.
 The product that we use is a closed-cell foam, which means that it has tiny air pockets in it that aren’t connected to each other, forming a nonporous barrier against the flow of air and moisture.
 It’s made of renewable and recycled materials (including sugar, vegetable oil, and post-consumer waste), and features a very high heat-flow resistance.
-CUFCA certification ensures that no hazardous chemicals will be emitted following application and depending on the size of your project, a single visit is often all that’s required for installation.